per-gron/shuriken/src/rs/doc/custom_operators.md

 ## Try to combine existing operators first

 Do you *really* need a custom operator?
-In many cases it's possible to create a custom operator simply by combining operators that already exist.
+In many cases it's possible to create an operator simply by combining operators that already exist.
 Doing so is usually far simpler than writing a custom operator from scratch.
 Before writing a custom operator, have a look at [the reference documentation](reference.md) and see if you can think of ways to combine operators.

 In fact, a lot of the operators that are provided by rs library are actually simply combinations of other more primitive operators: